Understanding Coastal Erosion and Its Global Impact

 Louisiana, USA – The Mississippi River Delta

-Louisiana loses roughly a football field of land every 100 minutes due to a combination of subsidence, sea-level rise, and human engineering of the Mississippi River.
-The state’s Coastal Protection and Restoration Authority (CPRA) uses an extensive GIS database called the Coastal Information Management System (CIMS).
-CIMS integrates LiDAR, satellite imagery, hydrological models, and land change data to guide a $50 billion restoration plan.
-GIS has been critical in siting sediment diversions, marsh creation projects, and barrier island restoration efforts, aiming to reduce erosion rates while restoring natural delta-building processes.
+Louisiana’s Mississippi River Delta is one of the most rapidly eroding regions globally, losing approximately a football field’s worth of land every 100 minutes due to subsidence, sea-level rise, and human modifications of sediment flows.
+The state’s Coastal Protection and Restoration Authority (CPRA) employs an extensive GIS database known as the Coastal Information Management System (CIMS).
+CIMS integrates LiDAR elevation data, satellite imagery, hydrological models, and land cover change analyses to guide a multi-billion-dollar restoration effort.

 The Netherlands – Living with Water